By JJ Jones

 SNARE AND TOM HEADS

-I’m not normally a big fan of single-ply drum heads, since I favor lower, more “thuddy” tunings on my toms.
-In lower registers, single-ply heads are usually too flexible, and, in general, compared to 2-ply and thicker heads, the sound is often very open and ringy.
+I’m not normally a big fan of single-ply drum heads since I favor lower, more “thuddy” tunings on my toms.
+In lower registers, single-ply heads are usually too flexible, and compared to 2-ply and thicker heads, the sound is often very open and ringy.
 Depending on the size of the drum, I virtually always have to apply multiple gels to minimize the overtones.
 Given this, I expected my feelings toward the UV1s to be an appreciation of their durability but a dislike of their sound.
 Boy, I was wrong.
 As far as any overtones, I needed to apply only half a drumdot™ gel dampener on the high rack tom and one full dot on the snare and middle rack tom.
 All drums sounded great, with a pure, rounded tone, were super responsive, but could also withstand hard hits at lower tuning ranges without being “flappy.”

 Check out this video comparing the UV1 with a coated Remo Ambassador, and with three different 2-ply clear Aquarian heads:

 You can hear that the UV1 sounds very similar to the Ambassador.
 But, the Ambassador has marks on it from the very first hit, whereas the UV1 has virtually none… AND, that UV1 head had been on my tom for almost a year!

 A very happy discovery on the floor tom was the application of a Big Fat Snare Drum™ donut dampener, which sounded unreal with the UV1: an awesome, fat, growling, low attack.
 I love it!

 Similarly, the EMAD kick head sound, particularly with the narrow dampening ring, was punchy, present, and full of attack, with tons of low end.
 Absolutely fantastic, and it’s still on my kit.